AmbientServices/AmbientServices/README.md

 ## AmbientSettings

 The ambient settings interface abstracts a simple string-based settings accessor.
 Each setting has a value identified by a unique string.
 The value of the setting is always a string, but each setting may be converted to a desired type by specifying a delegate that converts the string into the desired strongly-typed value.
-Often a settings values may change on the fly, so the value exposed by the helper class might change after initialization.
+Often the value for a setting may change on the fly, so the value exposed by the helper class might change after initialization.
 Users can also subscribe to an event that notifies them when the value for a setting changes, in case they need to do something more complicated than just parsing the new value.
-Value change event notifications may arrive asynchronously on any thread at any time, so users must no depend on the notification occurring before they get an updated value.
+Value change event notifications may arrive asynchronously on any thread at any time, so users must not depend on the notification occurring before they get an updated value.
 A call-context-specific override can be used for some settings, but of course no change notifications can occur when the value changes due to setting a call-context-local provider or changes of the value within a call-context-local provider (where would the notification go?).

 Providers may or may not provide post-initialization settings value updates but if they do, they should also raise the notifications.